kodeklubben/kidsakoder-minecraft/README.md

 #### Running Flask locally
 To run Flask locally on `http://localhost:5000`, you need to do the following:

-Make a copy of (do not rename) `secret_config.py.template` in `flask_app/config` and name it `secret_config.py`.
-Then you can fill in your super secret config settings.

 Setup the app by running the following command in the project folder:
 ```
 python setup_app.py
 ```
-This will generate a secret key and initialize the database.
+This will generate a secret key, create a secret config file and initialize the database.

 If you want render previews of minecraft worlds, the task scheduler Celery and message broker Rabbitmq needs to be installed and started, and running in a virtual machine is preferred.
 With these installed, the message server and task scheduler can be started by running the script (note: superuser):
 ```